6 Questions for Building and Scaling a Cybersecurity Plan

 - What do we have in place already?

-- If there is a breach what what should we do?
+- If there is a breach, what should we do?

 - What can be fixed now that offers the best protection?

-- Are we measuring against industry standards like the CIS Critical Security Controls and CIS Benchmarks?
+- Are we measuring against industry standards like the CIS Critical Security Controls (CIS Controls) and CIS Benchmarks?

 Starting or updating a cybersecurity plan can be daunting.
 You not only have to create and implement a plan, but you must also continue to monitor your configurations to avoid them drifting or weakening over time.
-CIS created CIS SecureSuite, a membership program designed to offer integrated tools and resources that can help improve the cybersecurity of more than 100 technologies.
+CIS offers CIS SecureSuite, a membership program designed to offer integrated tools and resources that can help you maximize your use of security best practices.
+For example, Members have access to the CIS Controls Self Assessment Tool (CIS CSAT), through which you can prioritize and track your implementation of the CIS Controls.
+It also provides access to CIS-CAT Pro, which enables users to automate configuration assessment scans using the CIS Benchmarks.